Windows 7 For Dummies

 Windows 7 For Dummies’ foreign editions are listed here.
 If you know of any others, please let me know, and I’ll add them.

-Windows 7 Fur Dummies (German edition) will be available on Amazon January 4, 2010
+Windows 7 Fur Dummies (German edition) is available now.

-Windows 7 Para Dummies (Spanish edition) will be available on Amazon December 21, 2009
+Windows 7 Para Dummies (Spanish edition) is available now.

 Comments